Blog

 Item Details

 24-hour operation is rare among Fukuoka studios.
-It accommodates late-night practice on the way home from work.
-The excellent accessibility (4 minutes on foot from Tenjin Station) is also appealing.
-Don't forget to check their member recruitment bulletin board.
+You can accommodate late-night practice sessions after work.
+The excellent access—4 minutes on foot from Tenjin Station—is also appealing.
+Be sure to check their member recruitment bulletin board.

 Tokyo (Penta/Noah) 2,000-3,000 yen